-Important: This installs Splunk in the default directory,
+Important: This installs Splunk Enterprise in the default directory,

 /opt does not exist, you will need to create it prior to running the install command.
 If you don't, you might receive an error message.
-Splunk recommends that you create a symbolic link to another filesystem and install Splunk there, since best practices for FreeBSD maintain a small root ("
+Splunk recommends that you create a symbolic link to another filesystem and install Splunk there, because FreeBSD best practices maintain a small root ("

 pkg_add -v -p /usr/splunk splunk_package_name-6.1-intel.tgz

-To install Splunk on a FreeBSD system, expand the tarball into an appropriate directory using the
+To install Splunk Enterprise on a FreeBSD system with a tar file, expand the file into an appropriate directory using the

 tar xvzf splunk_package_name.tgz